 - Assets are things that give you money or can be exchanged for money.
 These include rental properties, stocks, bonds and intellectual property

 - Liabilities are things that eat your money.
 These include debt, accounts and wages payable from your pocket.

 What if the budget isn’t balancing?

 When your expenses are more than your income, you are insolvent.
 You have difficulty covering your costs and your income is too little.
 Normally, a company will start by cost-cutting.
-This will include trying to cut on their expenses to pay their liabilities, cutting on their liabilities by selling assets to pay debt.
+This will include trying to cut their expenses to pay their liabilities and cutting their liabilities by selling assets to pay the debt.

 If the company doesn’t have any assets to sell off, it is declared bankrupt.

 This is why it’s so important to have a good financial standing – it’s exceptionally difficult to pick yourself up after a bankruptcy.

 Our budget is not nearly as complex as a company’s, yet we can learn a lot from how to balance the budget and make our books look a lot better.
 Here are some top tips: